GabrieleGhisleni/EnergyProject/README.md

 #### 2. External path

-if you stored those data somewhere else and you want to pass it to to code use this service specifying the url as a comma separated strings as 'https:myfirstfile.csv,https:mysecondfile.csv, ... '
+If you stored those data somewhere else and you want to pass them to the code, use this service specifying the url as a comma separated string (e.g. 'https:myfirstfile.csv,https:mysecondfile.csv, ... ')

 ```shell
 ## extra-services.yml